feature-sliced-design

 • Yes → features/

-• Uncertain or single use → keep in the page.
+• Uncertain, single use, or speculative reuse → keep in the page.

 • Yes → entities/

-• Uncertain or single use → keep in the page.
+• Uncertain, single use, or speculative reuse → keep in the page.

 • Global providers, router, theme → app/

 Golden Rule: When in doubt, keep it in pages/.
-Extract only when the team agrees.
+Extract only when the same code is actively used in multiple places and the boundary is clear.

 3. Quick Placement Table